morningred88/AWS/SAP-C01_SA_Professional/IAM/IAM_Notes.md

 - If we use deny for the first policy, then the second allow policy will never in effect, because explicit deny takes the precedence.
 - If we want to allow some of the actions but deny the rest, we can use "NotAction"

+### IAM Permission Boundary

+Permission boundary is  an IAM policy, which defines the maximum permission for a user or role.